 If fitted correctly, it has a 10- to 12-year expected lifespan.

 2. What does A professional plumber charge to install a washing machine?

 The average rate to hire a plumber is £50 per hour in the UK, and the time required for the wash machine installation is 1–2 hours.
 You may log in to Easefix to compare quotes by our certified plumbers for the best nearby services in your area.

 3. May you advise what plumbing mistake I made while installing my washing machine?

 Log in to the Easefix homeowner app to book a consultation with an expert plumber near you.

-You can sell it or donate it to a recycling center if it's in good enough condition.
-It's important to remember that professional services usually include the disposal of your old equipment as part of their package, although this service may come at an additional cost.
+You can sell or donate it to a recycling center if it's in good condition.
+It's important to remember that professional services usually include disposing of your old equipment as part of their package, although this service may come at an additional cost.